 Financial management and accountability, integrity, strategic thinking, leadership, communication and team-building are all core competencies necessary to lead this Division.
 Applying these competencies will support the Finance Division’s mission of monitoring, protecting and preserving NJIT’s financial resources by applying industry “best practices”, ensuring long term financial stability, while adapting to an environment of declining state support.
 Our objective is to consistently provide timely and accurate financial reports compliant with State and Federal financial reporting guidelines.

 The primary functions within the Senior Vice President for Finance and Chief Financial Officer include:

 - Compliance and Financial Analysis and Reporting

-The Office of the Interim Vice President for Finance and Treasurer leads the ‘ADAPT 2016’ initiative (Adjustability, Dependability, Accountability, Perseverance, and Teamwork), with the goal of researching, and implementing business service improvements to the university community in a collaborative and transparent process.
+The Office of the Senior Vice President for Finance and Chief Financial Officer leads the ‘ADAPT 2016’ initiative (Adjustability, Dependability, Accountability, Perseverance, and Teamwork), with the goal of researching, and implementing business service improvements to the university community in a collaborative and transparent process.
 This initiative will establish a ‘best practices’ approach to business operations; an approach that promotes speed and process efficiencies but also ensures accountability.